scverse/spatialdata/docs/index.md

 # SpatialData: an open and universal framework for processing spatial omics data.

-SpatialData is a data framework that provides infrastructure for storing, accessing, integrating, and processing spatial omics data.
-Please see the links below to learn more about other packages in the SpatialData ecosystem.
+SpatialData is a data framework that comprises a FAIR storage format and a collection of python libraries for performant access, alignment, and processing of uni- and multi-modal spatial omics datasets.
+This page provides documentation on how to install, use, and extend the core `spatialdata` library.
+See the links below to learn more about other packages in the SpatialData ecosystem.

 -   [spatialdata-io][]: load data from common spatial omics technologies into `spatialdata`.
 -   [spatialdata-plot][]: Static plotting library for `spatialdata`.